-- the individual must be given access to the designated record set - o the individual has the right to inspect the record and to have a copy made - if the same PHI is maintained in more than one designated record set, or in more than one location, the individual need only be given the information once in response to the request for access - the individual has the right to designate a certain form of access (e.g., electronic form, paper form or in person) - o if the individual has requested the information in a particular format (e.g., electronic file), the information should be provided in that format if it is readily producible in that format - $\circ$ otherwise, produce the information in a readable hard copy form or in such other form in which the individual agrees to receive it - $\circ$ if the PHI is in coded form, an accurate translation in plain English must be provided - Summary or Explanation of PHI in Lieu of Access to Record. - o in lieu of providing access to the record, or in addition to the full record, the BHC may provide the individual with a summary or explanation of the information, if the individual - agrees in advance to receive the summary or explanation - agrees in advance to any fees that may be imposed for the summary or explanation if photocopies are requested
+- the individual must be given access to the designated record set - o the individual has the right to inspect the record and to have a copy made - if the same PHI is maintained in more than one designated record set, or in more than one location, the individual need only be given the information once in response to the request for access - the individual has the right to designate a certain form of access (e.g., electronic form, paper form or in person) - o if the individual has requested the information in a particular format (e.g., electronic file), the information should be provided in that format if it is readily producible in that format - o otherwise, produce the information in a readable hard copy form or in such other form in which the individual agrees to receive it - if the PHI is in coded form, an accurate translation in plain English must be provided - Summary or Explanation of PHI in Lieu of Access to Record. - in lieu of providing access to the record, or in addition to the full record, the UEC may provide the individual with a summary or explanation of the information, if the individual - agrees in advance to receive the summary or explanation - agrees in advance to any fees that may be imposed for the summary or explanation - o if an individual agrees to accept a summary or explanation, and any associated fees - prepare the summary or explanation the UEC may not charge for retrieving or handling the information if photocopies are requested - the UEC may charge for the costs of supplies used in making the copies, including the cost of the paper - UEC may charge for the time an employee spent making the copies at the employee's hourly rate; if the employee is a salaried employee, a pro rata hourly rate will be calculated to determine the charge - o the information is provided on a computer disk or other portable electronic media, the cost of the media may be charged - if the request is to have the records sent by mail or other type of delivery service (such as UPS, Federal Express, etc.), the actual cost of the postage or delivery service requested may be charged - if the request is for a summary or explanation of the individual's records, the UEC may charge for the time an employee spent preparing the summary or explanation at the employee's hourly rate; if the employee is a salaried employee, a pro rata hourly rate will be calculated to determine the charge - if the disclosure is made to the parent of a minor or a personal representative, retain documentation of the disclosure as required - If the UEC maintains the information in an electronic form, the UEC must be able to provide the information in an electronic form to an individual.
+The UEC must provide the individual with access to the information in the electronic format requested by the individual if it is readily producible in that format.
+If the UEC cannot provide the information in the requested format, it will offer to produce the information in the formats that are available.
+If the UEC and the individual cannot agree on an electronic format, the UEC may produce the records in paper form.

-- ${\odot}$ if an individual agrees to accept a summary or explanation, and any associated fees - prepare the summary or explanation - provide the information in the requested format - Fees.
-The BHC may charge the following fees for access to the records o the BHC may not charge for retrieving or handling the information o
+- provide the information in the requested format - Fees.
+The UEC may charge the following fees for access to the records